-Include here the action/steps your facility will take to address the areas of improvement.
+Include here the action/steps your facility will take to address the areas of improvement as well as a time frame and who is responsible for implementation/training..

 Example: Provide NHICS training to staff likely to be involved in helping to manage an incident.